ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 * Feature extraction (for each sample of the training set):
   * Perform a Histogram of Oriented Gradients (HOG) feature extraction.
   * Extract binned color features, as well as histograms of color.
-  * Concatenate the prevoius results in a vector and normalize
+  * Concatenate the previous results in a vector and normalize
 * Train a Linear SVM classifier
 * Implement a sliding-window technique and use the trained classifier to search for vehicles in images.
 * Run your pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.